Privacy Policy

 5.1 To Provide and Maintain the Service

-Creating and managing user accounts; authenticating users and maintaining secure sessions; providing access to the dashboard, AI-assisted classification features, license determination features, ECCN lookup tools, and ELENA compliance assistant; storing and retrieving classification and license determination history; and delivering structured export control guidance based on user-submitted information.
+Creating and managing user accounts; authenticating users via LinkedIn OAuth or email-based credentials and maintaining secure sessions; providing access to the authenticated workspace, the 7-step Guided Classification Workflow, AI-assisted classification features, license determination features, OFAC and restricted-party screening, the Quick Lookup tools, and the ELENA compliance assistant; persistently storing Cases (including drafts, attachments, per-case ELENA Consultation transcripts, and Audit Trails) for draft save-and-resume, Classification History, and audit purposes; issuing and validating one-time invitation tokens for engineer and expert review; generating printable and downloadable final reports; and delivering structured export-control guidance based on user-submitted information.

-5.2 To Operate the AI Classification and License Determination Systems
+5.2 To Operate the AI Classification, License, and Screening Systems

-Processing product descriptions and technical specifications submitted for ECCN analysis; interpreting product attributes for regulatory alignment; retrieving relevant regulatory reference data from curated compliance datasets; generating AI-assisted classification outputs and structured justifications; determining export license requirements based on ECCN codes, destination countries, and applicable regulatory controls; managing follow-up question workflows; capturing user feedback for accuracy evaluation and quality monitoring; and processing ELENA compliance assistant interactions.
+Processing product descriptions, technical specifications, HS codes, and attachment summaries submitted for ECCN analysis; interpreting product attributes for regulatory alignment; retrieving relevant regulatory reference data from curated compliance datasets; generating candidate ECCN shortlists, AI-assisted classification outputs, and structured justifications; conducting per-case ELENA Consultation turns; determining export license requirements based on ECCN codes, destination countries, end-use descriptions, and applicable regulatory controls; managing follow-up question workflows; operating OFAC and restricted-party screening against sanctions and restricted-party lists; capturing user feedback, classification corrections, and expert decisions for accuracy evaluation and case documentation; and processing global ELENA compliance assistant interactions.

 AI-generated outputs are provided for informational assistance only.
 Users remain solely responsible for reviewing results and making final regulatory determinations.